XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Steps:

-- XU316 sends 0x04 command to get current user configuration
+- XU316 sends 0x04 command to get current user config

-- MCU returns current user configuration to XU316
+- MCU returns current user config to XU316

-- XU316 initializes application and applies related configuration
+- XU316 initializes application and applies relevant config

-- XU316 sends 0x05 command to indicate startup completion
+- XU316 sends 0x05 command to indicate startup complete

 - MCU returns acknowledgment response